 Complaints and Whistleblowing

 The SELEP Ltd is committed to creating a work environment with the highest possible standards of openness, probity and accountability.
-In view of this commitment we encourage employees and others with serious concerns about any aspect of SELEP Ltd’s work to come forward and voice those concerns without fear of reprisal.
+In view of this commitment, we encourage employees and others with serious concerns about any aspect of SELEP Ltd’s work to come forward and voice those concerns without fear of reprisal.

 Employees and those working closely with SELEP Ltd should follow the Whistleblowing Policy, third parties and members of the public should follow the confidential complaints procedure, as detailed in the Confidential Reporting of Complaints Policy.